bkavlak/gisgpu_docker/README.md

 ```
 #### Requirements:

-You need to install NVIDIA-docker dependencies as in here: https://github.com/NVIDIA/nvidia-docker
+* NVIDIA-docker dependencies as in here: https://github.com/NVIDIA/nvidia-docker

 #### PULL IMAGE:
 In case you don't need to configure the ```Dockerfile```